 For this riff on a Sidecar, bartender Courtney Tietze macerates dehydrated black mission figs in a bottle of cognac for two days until the spirit is sweeter and has a definitive figgy flavor.
-After double-straining out the figs and seeds, he shakes it with Grand Marnier, sugar and lemon and orange juices and serves it strained in a vanilla-sugar-rimmed cocktail glass, garnished with a sage leaf.
+After double-straining the mixture to remove the figs and seeds, he shakes it with Grand Marnier, sugar and lemon and orange juices and serves it strained in a vanilla-sugar-rimmed cocktail glass, garnished with a sage leaf.
 “The cognac allows for a smooth finish that complements and helps highlight its orange flavor as well as subtly showcasing the flavor of the oak barrels,” he says.
 This makes sense given the orange liqueur’s cognac base, which tends to bring a bit more dimension to cocktails than your average triple sec.
 If you’re a fan of a classic Sidecar, you’ll love this dressed-up variation.

 - 1 lemon wedge